Ongoing Nazareth shenanigans

 There is, of course, nothing inherently wrong with mythmaking.
 Mankind has engaged in that fascinating pursuit since the dawn of history.
 What is reprehensible, however, is to delude people with intent and foreknowledge.
 First the evangelists, then the Church Fathers, and finally the Christian copyists created a false god.
 They insinuated a mythical Jesus into history, gave him a virgin mother, had him walk on water, multiply loaves, exorcise demons, raise people from the dead, and—most egregiously—forgive sins.
 Despite the Christian scriptures, however, no contemporary witnesses to Jesus in history.
 Furthermore, science knows no such thing as a virgin birth, no walking on water, no multiplication of loaves, exorcism of demons, nor raising from the dead.
 Finally, no greater betrayal of humanity exists than to delude a trusting person with the words “your sins are forgiven.”
 Yet Christianity makes that callous and empty promise every day in exchange for fealty.

 At the beginning of this third Christian millennium the evidence is finally coming to light that the Christian edifice was laboriously and deliberately erected upon a colossal lie—“Jesus of Nazareth.”
 The lie that is Jesus has since been used by self-righteous popes, ministers, and prelates to awe, subdue, and terrorize believers and nonbelievers alike.
 It has perpetuated other lies: salvation, redemption, final judgment, heaven and hell… The entire Christian religion is a nexus of pretense, wishful thinking, and intimidation.
 It has caused untold misery and duped millions into believing that they are “saved.”
 Let’s hope that, through knowledge, people will gradually free themselves from the heavy psychological shackles that religion represents.
 Let’s likewise hope that people will apply reason and not superstition to the problems of life, large and small.
 Finally—as a “spiritual atheist”—I offer one more wish: Let’s hope that people will place their faith not in religion but in the indomitable spirit of man.
 We don’t need any higher power to guide us.
-We have everything it takes to be wise and happy, namely, the marvelous ability to reason and to solve the ultimate questions of life for ourselves.—R.S.
+Each of us has everything it takes to be wise and happy, namely, the marvelous ability to reason and to solve the ultimate questions of life.—R.S.